refinedev/refine/documentation/docs/api-reference/chakra-ui/components/inferencer.md

 sidebar_label: Inferencer
 ---

 You can automatically generate views for your resources using `@refinedev/inferencer`.
-Inferencer exports `ChakraUIListInferencer`, `ChakraUIShowInferencer`, `ChakraUIEditInferencer`, `ChakraUICreateInferencer` and `ChakraUIInferencer` (which combines all in one place) components.
+Inferencer exports `ChakraUIListInferencer`, `ChakraUIShowInferencer`, `ChakraUIEditInferencer`, `ChakraUICreateInferencer` components and finally the `ChakraUIInferencer` component, which combines all in one place.
 ## Usage

 Inferencer components can be imported from `@refinedev/inferencer/chakra-ui`.
 You can directly use the components in your routes without passing any props.
 If you use a `routerProvider`, it will infer the `resource`, `action` and `id` from the current route.